pcubillos/CubillosEtal2017_WASP49b/README.md

+***
+### Note: This RR compendium makes use of the Pyrat-Bay package, which is currently proprietary software.
+The full functionality of this RRC will be available once the Pyrat-Bay package gets releases for public use (late 2017).
+***
+***

-This is the Reproducible Research Compendium for:
+# This is the Reproducible Research Compendium for:

-Cubillos et al. (2017): "Aerosol Constraints on the Atmosphere of the Hot Saturn-mass planet WASP-49b"
+## Cubillos et al. (2017): "Aerosol Constraints on the Atmosphere of the Hot Saturn-mass planet WASP-49b"

 This paper was submitted to the American Astronomical Society Journals.
-To download the compendium to your local machine with the following command:
+Download the compendium to your local machine with the following command:
 ```shell
 git clone https://github.com/pcubillos/CubillosEtal2017_WASP49b
 ```
-Then, follow the commands from the 'compendium.sh' file, a Shell script that contains all necessary instructions to reproduce the Pyrat-Bay data analysis and figures of this manuscript.
+Then, follow the commands from the '**compendium.sh**' file.
+This Shell script contains all necessary instructions to reproduce the Pyrat-Bay data analysis and figures of this manuscript.

 The Pyrat Bay code (Python Radiative-transfer in a Bayesian framework) is located at http://pcubillos.github.io/pyratbay/